-- 8. An expert's report should be addressed to the court and not to the party from whom the expert has received his instructions. - 9.
-An expert's report must: - (a) give details of the expert's qualifications; - (b) give details of any literature or other material which the expert has relied on in making the report; - (c) contain a statement setting out the substance of all facts and instructions given to the expert which are material to the opinions expressed in the report or upon which those opinions are based (or annex the instructions insofar as they are in writing); - (d) make clear which of the facts stated in the report are within the expert's own knowledge; - (e) say who carried out any examination, measurement, test or experiment which the expert has used for the report, give the qualifications of that person, and say whether or not the test or experiment has been carried out under the expert's supervision; - (f) where there is a range of opinion on the matters dealt with in the report- - (i) summarise the range of opinion, and - (ii) give reasons for his own opinion; - (g) contain a summary of the conclusions reached; - (h) if the expert is not able to give his opinion without qualification, state the qualification; and - (i) contain a statement that the expert understands his duty to the court, and has complied and will continue to comply with that duty. - 10.
+- (d) make clear which of the facts stated in the report are within the expert's own knowledge; - (e) say who carried out any examination, measurement, test or experiment which the expert has used for the report, give the qualifications of that person, and say whether or not the test or experiment has been carried out under the expert's supervision; - (f) where there is a range of opinion on the matters dealt with in the report- - (i) summarise the range of opinion, and - (ii) give reasons for the expert's own opinion; - (g) contain a summary of the conclusions reached; - (h) if the expert is not able to give his or her opinion without qualification, state the qualification; and - (i) contain a statement that the expert understands the expert's duty to the court, and has complied and will continue to comply with that duty. - 10.
 An expert's report must be verified by a statement of truth as well as containing the statements required in paragraph 9(h) and (i) above. - 11.
-The form of the statement of truth is as follows: - "I confirm that insofar as the facts stated in my report are within my own knowledge I have made clear which they are and I believe them to be true and that the opinions I have expressed represent my true and complete professional opinion."

-12. Attention is drawn to rule 14 which sets out the consequences of verifying a document containing a false statement without an honest belief in its truth.
+The form of the statement of truth is as follows- - 'I confirm that insofar as the facts stated in my report are within my own knowledge I have made clear which they are and I believe them to be true and that the opinions I have expressed represent my true and complete professional opinion.' - 12.
+Attention is drawn to rule 5.6 which sets out the consequences of verifying a document containing a false statement without an honest belief in its truth.

-(Practice direction B accompanying Part 4 sets out more detailed requirements for statements of truth.)
+(Practice Direction B accompanying Part 5 sets out more detailed requirements for statements of truth.)